dbanyay/-Lunch-Check---freedreams-Hotel-Matcher/README.md

 curl -sSfL https://astral.sh/uv.sh | sh
 ```

-Then, use uv sync to install the dependencies:
+Then, use uv sync to install the dependencies in a virtual environment:

 ```bash
 uv sync